 Mindfulness is best defined as “… paying attention in a particular way; on purpose, in the present moment, and non-judgmentally.”
 (Jon Kabat Zinn)

-Through a mixture of psychological education and learning both informal and formal practices (meditations) we can start to become calmer and more focused.
-This helps create more resilient individuals who can deal better with life’s ups and downs.
+Mindfulness courses provide a mixture of psychological education and both informal and formal practices (meditations) which help people to become more resilient individuals who can deal better with life’s ups and downs.

 As a trained Workplace Mindfulness (CMI recognised) teacher I have seen first-hand how the practice of mindfulness in the workplace can help people.
 It’s been proven to have positive impacts on: stress, anxiety and low mood; attention and focus; cognitive flexibility; working memory; concentration; listening skills and productivity.